 How to entertain your children without breaking the bank

 Spending time with your children should be carefree and fun, but it can be hard to find cost-effective ways of doing this.
-Going to the movies or a restaurant are easy options but can be expensive.
 Here are some inexpensive activities to keep your children busy without breaking the bank.

 Read all about it.

 Reading to your children can be a fun exercise.
 Better yet, after you've read to them, have them act out their favourite scenes.
 For children old enough to read by themselves, a little comprehension quiz (with prizes of course) could be just the ticket to keep them occupied.

 Life’s a picnic.

 A family picnic in the living room or the kids' bedroom can be fun.
 Have them decide what snacks they'd like.
 A little ingenuity turns the sofa in the world's best pillow fort and with their favourite movies on the screen, they'll be sure to be entertained for hours.